fbpx

 Customized chopsticks

-If the person you’re shopping for is still new to the wonders of tea but loves Japan, consider gifting custom chopsticks.
-Especially if the chopsticks can be personalized with their name or initials.
+If the person you're shopping for is still new to the wonders of tea but loves Japan, consider gifting custom chopsticks, like personalized with their name or initials.
 It would be a gift that they can cherish and use every day with their meals.

 Whether it’s incense, teaware, or tea itself, there are plenty of gift options for the tea lovers you’re shopping for.
 The act of gifting is in the thought itself as it is better to give than to receive.
 Gift-giving is the experience of unselfish concern for the well-being of others.
 When we give without expecting anything in return, we are improving our psychological health while expressing gratitude to others.

-If you want to read more articles on tea culture, check them out here:
+If you want to read more articles on tea culture, learn more here:

 Share your moment with us and stay connected on: